jeremy-large/CODiT/README.md

 ## Installation instructions

-The github repos can be cloned on to your local machine:
+The github repo can be cloned on to your local machine:
 ```
 $ git clone git@github.com:jeremy-large/CODiT.git
 ```